nchah/mongo2elasticsearch/README.md

 ## Workflow

 Run scripts in sequential order to export MongoDB data and load it into Elasticsearch: `s1-export-mongo-data.sh`, `s2-preprocess-mongo-data.sh`, `s3-index-elasticsearch.sh`
-`s4-es-query.py` can be used to run queries on Elasticsearch.
+`s4-es-query.py` can be used to run queries on any data loaded in Elasticsearch.

 ## Documentation